vishnudattaj/the-basketball-oracle/README.md

 - **Player Search:** Quickly search for any player to view their current and past performance.
 - **Dark/Light Mode:** Switch between dark and light modes for a more personalized browsing experience.
 - **Password Protection:** A secure password feature ensures only authorized users can access certain data or sections of the site.
+- **Typeahead Search:** Quickly find what you're looking for with real-time search suggestions that show matching player names, teams, and stats as you type.